 ROMA!

+Sitting in St. Peter's Square on a beautiful sunny day listening to the Holy Father give a catechesis on Tertullian and then his papal blessing - is there a better way to spend a birthday?
+I think not.
 This was my first (and hopefully not the only) visit to Rome and the Vatican and it was fantastic.
 Instead of describing it in detail I wanted to share a few pictures and some thoughts from the trip as well as a quote from Benedict himself, another one which was very important in my journey to Roman Catholicism.
 I was there with a few close friends for only a few days but being around buildings that are from the first century (and before) made even England's heritage seem young.
 The Colosseum and Pantheon were exceptional, as were all the old Roman ruins where Western civilization was being cemented and fully developed.

-as going through the Vatican Museum with some of the most impressive art work in the world.
+Another great moment was going through the Vatican Museum with some of the most impressive art work in the world.
 The Sistine Chapel was incredible; seeing it is the only way of experiencing the genius of Michaelangelo.
 But along the way to the Sistine Chapel there were numerous works which were brilliant in their own right.
 Two of them stood in juxtaposition for me in describing Catholicism's approach to reason.

-First is Raphael's
+First is Raphael's School of Athens:

 This painting shows the two philosophical masters, Plato and Aristotle, in the center.
 Note Plato pointing to the heavens (world of Ideas) whereas Aristotle points to the earth (world of Forms).
 These two philosophers (as well as others in the painting) would provide the bedrock for St. Augustine and St. Thomas Aquinas and the Church Fathers to develop the Christian Tradition in tune with the divine reason as well as divine revelation.